How to Start a Driving Range

 Staying on top of taxes not only keeps the business out of trouble with the government, but the numbers can be used to track and monitor trends and cash flow in the business and maximize profits.

-How much can you potentially make owning a driving range?
+How much can a driving range owner make?

 Driving range profits will vary tremendously depending on the business model, location, and years in operation.
 For instance, a driving range operating in a cold climate will only be open for business for part of the year, limiting its income potential.
 Adding heated tees can expand the range’s operating system, but not usually through the entire winter.
 A range in a climate that stays warm year-round, like California, can operate year-round and bring in higher profits.

-To get a rough projection on what your range could make, calculate:
+To get a rough projection of what your range could make, here is a way to calculate:

 Multiply the number of bays by the number of baskets of balls that could be hit each day from a bay by the cost per basket of balls.